Modern Molosser is an award-winning website devoted to those majestic, imposing breeds known as the Molossers.

 Do you love the Bullmastiff, Cane Corso, Dogue de Bordeaux, Mastiff, Neapolitan Mastiff or Tibetan Mastiff?
 Or any of their many relatives all over the world, including rare and little-known breeds, from the Danish Broholmer to the Uruguayan Cimarron?
-Then this is the magazine for you.
+Then this is the place for you.

 The inspiration for Modern Molosser came in 2008, when publisher Denise Flaim attended a judges’ seminar on Molosser breeds.
 The turnout was huge, and one of the judges Denise traveled with mentioned that she would love it if there was a publication devoted to this family of ancient but little-known dogs.